 It seemed like a great idea at the time.
 I was living in a sorority house at Ohio University, majoring in Fashion Merchandising because I loved style and beautiful clothes.
 One sunny Saturday found me parked in front of a sewing machine in an empty classroom, ripping the collar (once again) from a blouse I was constructing for tailoring class.
 I thought, there’s got to be something I can do that’s more adventurous than this!
 Monday morning I changed my major to Political Science.
 Next stop—the ROTC building.

 That June, less than 24 hours after wafting down the aisle at my brother’s wedding in a meringue of pink lace, I was face-down in the dirt of Fort Knox Kentucky wearing Army green.
 As it happened, my fellow cadets and I became familiar with Fort Knox dirt, performing what multiplied for many of us into hundreds of thousands of career push-ups.
-It was a steep learning curve for a former fashionista, but I loved the training and was awarded a scholarship by the Army.
-Two years later I was commissioned a Second Lieutenant in the Military Police Corps.
+It was a steep learning curve for a former fashionista, but I loved the training and was even awarded a scholarship by the Army.
+Two years later I was commissioned a Second Lieutenant in the Military Police Corps branch.

 “Drawing is your understanding of form.”Edgar Degas